“If it wasn’t for the olives in his martinis he’d starve to death”Milton Berle

 Martinis should be followed by food.
 Otherwise, you face a realm of danger.

 You should always have easy options for nourishment available for when your drinks are finished.
-Maybe dinner is keeping warm in the oven, or you’ve ordered takeaway or a restaurant reservation.
+Maybe dinner is keeping warm in the oven, or you’ve ordered takeaway or made a restaurant reservation.
 If you don’t have an option, by the time the alcohol has hit, you may be too late for salvation.

 However, before post-martini food, there is a wealth of delectable bites, snacks and nibbles that can accompany and indeed enhance the pleasure of the martini.